 - People who have had any bad relationships in the past.

-- Those who are not able to resist emotions like anger or greed.
+- Those who struggle to resist emotions like anger or greed.

 - Students who are interested in exploring new ideas.